 After you complete both the Part I and Part II online trainings, email the International Center at firstname.lastname@example.org to alert us of your arrival and to finalize the check-in process.
 Please provide your full name and UMID.
 You will receive a response within a few days with instructions.

-Each J-1 must bring the original and photocopy (make copies after arriving in the U.S.) of the following documents:
+Each J-1 must provide copies (make copies after arriving in the U.S.) of the following documents:

 - DS-2019 (front page only)